mathwhiz1212/auto-compilegpg-for-everyone/README.md

 # auto-compilegpg-for-everyone
+[This has been abandoned, please fork it.
+If you want this to continue please make an issue on this repository or send me an email at theonlyanonymouspgrogrammer@gmail.com]

 DO NOT USE!
 This is a development version and it will not work.

 The goal of this script is to automatically compile GPG and all of the dependecies (build-essentials and all dependecies) to allow for the script to work on almost all architectures and linux operating systems.